emurrug/VideoGameBaby/README.md

 * The baby object is equipped with a fairly detailed skeleton, and can move in more complex ways than is currently being used.
 This may be useful for future projects.

-* Wind, shadowing, textures, car colors etc. are all controlled for because they may impact perception.
+* Wind, shadowing, textures, car colors etc. are all controlled for because they may impact perception or judgmenets of threat.